-The latest film in the series, Underworld Awakening, opens on January 20th, so we thought we’d take this opportunity to look back at the hit franchise and refresh your memories before you see the newest installment.
+The latest Underworld movie in the series, Underworld Awakening, opens on January 20th, so we thought we’d take this opportunity to look back at the hit franchise and refresh your memories before you see the newest installment.

 UNDERWORLD (dir.
 Len Wiseman, 2003)

 Underworld was the first entry in the hit franchise, which found Kate Beckinsale starring as Selene, a “Death Dealer” on the hunt for lycans.
 Selene’s investigation leads her to a conspiracy between a vampire regent, Kraven (Shane Brolly), and the leader of the Lycans, Lucian (a then-unknown Michael Sheen, who of course went on to even bigger things).
 At the center of their plan is a human named Michael Corvin (Scott Speedman), who gets bitten by Lucian, giving his budding romance with the vampire Selene a Romeo & Juliet manner of conflict.